GulnazNurseit/Assignment-2---API/README.md

 The main goal of this project was to learn how to integrate multiple APIs on the server side, process the received data, and display it clearly on the frontend in a simple and user-friendly way.

+Setup Instructions

+To initialize the project and create package.json, I used npm init -y, and to install dependencies I ran npm install express axios dotenv.
+The project includes the following main files and folders: public/, .env, server.js, core.js, and package.json.

 The project is divided into server and client parts for better organization:

 1.All API logic is handled in core.js.